googlefonts/gf-docs/Spec/README.md

 Often font developers are unaware what the font origin is within their fonts.
 They'll then complain that fontbakery is failing many checks.
 It is recommended that font developers read the [Microsoft OpenType Font Variations Overview](https://docs.microsoft.com/en-us/typography/opentype/spec/otvaroverview) to better understand how a variable font works.

-### Variable font requirements
+### New vs Pre-existing variable font requirements

-#### Family is new and wasn't already on Google Fonts
+#### Family is new
+If the family wasn't already on Google Fonts:
 - `VF` must not be appended to the family name.
 - Fonts should be unhinted and have `gftools fix-nonhinting` applied to them
 - The `wght` axis range must include `400`. e.g. 100-900, 400-900, 100-400 etc
-- Other than the above, fonts must conform to the requirements below, for pre-existing fonts
+- Other than the above, fonts must conform to the requirements below, like pre-existing fonts

 #### Family already exists on Google Fonts

 - Family name must be the same
 - Hinting should match as closely as possible.
 If ttfautohint-vf produces bad results, we can release the family unhinted
-- Every style that is available on Google Fonts must be included as an fvar instance
+- Every style that was already available on Google Fonts must be included as an fvar instance
-- There should be no missing glyphs
+- It should include all glyphs present in the previous version
-- Visual regressions should be as minimal as possible
+- Visual changes should be as minimal as possible
 - Fonts must conform to the sections listed below

 A good rule to consider is that users should be able to swap the old family with the new VFs and not notice any differences.